Kernel-Panic-Kill-Init/Python-Projects/README.md

   A simple program that calculates Body Mass Index (BMI) with input validation.
   Goal: learn loops, conditions, and basic error handling.

-- Upcoming projects: to-do list, data scraper, simple web applications. 🌱
+- Upcoming projects: to-do list, data scraper, simple web applications - and everything of this will be randomly picked by auto-app 🌱

 ---